storj/storj/docs/design/uplink-scopes.md

 ```

 <blockquote>
-For concreteness, the following is an example UX around uplink with contexts.
-It is expected to evolve, and is just used to help with understanding.
+For concreteness, the following is an example UX around uplink with scopes.
+It is expected to evolve, and is just used to elucidate the model.
 </blockquote>

-When setting up uplink for the first time, a default context is created, and the command will prompt you for some credentials.
+When setting up uplink for the first time, a default scope is created, and the command will prompt you for some credentials.
 For example,

 ```
 $ uplink setup
-A new "default" context has been created.
+A new "default" scope has been created.

 Please respond with the type of information you have:
 1. API key from a satellite
-2. Exported context
+2. Exported scope
 > 1

 API Key: <user pastes key>
 Satellite URL: <user puts in or picks satellite like now>
 ```

-After a context has been created, bucket information must be added.
+After a scope has been created, bucket information must be added.
 For example,

 ```
-$ uplink import [optionally specify a context with --context=default]
+$ uplink import [optionally specify a scope with --scope=default]

 Please respond with the type of information you have:
-1. Bucket with root passphrase
+1. Bucket with root key
 2. Bucket share
 > 1

 Bucket name: <user inputs bucket name>
+Please respond with the type of root key you have:
+1. Passphrase
+2. Root key
+> 1

 Passphrase: <user inputs passphrase>

 $ uplink import